“Life is a healing/wholing/gnosis/process.”

 Like unique facets of an infinitely faceted jewel,

-each earth being has a unique perspective, but a common Source* – which transcends this world, while everywhere immanent therein.
+each Earth being has a unique perspective, but a common Source [*see Footnote] – which transcends this world, while everywhere immanent herein.

 So, our purpose is harmoniously to realize and experience,